 When the times buzzes, the toy goes to the next child for the same amount of time

-If your children still refuse to share after explaining the time-sharing method to them, your last resort is to put the toy back in its original place and explain to them that nobody gets to play with it until they learn to share.
+If your children still refuse to share after explaining to them that they are participating in a turn taking activity and that other children have to be able to play too, your last resort is to put the toy back in its original place and explain to them that nobody gets to play with it until they learn to share.
 Expect some sulking and protesting initially, but once they realise that they are better off sharing the toy, they will learn to cooperate and come to a compromise.

-If your children have problems sharing his/her toys during playdates, do ask the playmate’s parent to bring some toys along.
+If your children have problems sharing his/her toys during playdates, do ask the playmate’s parent to bring some toys along to entice sharing activities.
 Children, being intrigued with toys that are new to them, will soon realise that they must share their own toys in order to have a go at their playmate’s toys.
 Similarly, if your child is going to a playmate’s house for a playdate, do pack some toys for him/her to bring along and share with the other children.

 Written by Justina Goh